ranidyaputri/ranidyaputri/README.md

 <p>
   <em>
     My name is Ranidya Putri Hantari.
-I am an associate's degree Informatics student at <a href="https://www.pens.ac.id/">Electronic Engineering    Polytechnic Institute of Surabaya</a>.
+I am an associate's degree of Informatics student at <a href="https://www.pens.ac.id/">Electronic Engineering    Polytechnic Institute of Surabaya</a>.
 I'm also passionate in UI/UX design, graphic design, and illustration.
 Wants a career as a Front-end Developer.</br>
   </em>
 </p>